Romulus and Remus: Modern scholarship

 Roman historians and Roman traditions traced most Roman institutions to Romulus.
 He was credited with founding Rome's armies, its system of rights and laws, its state religion and government, and the system of patronage that underpinned all social, political and military activity.
 In reality, such developments would have been spread over a considerable span of time.
 Some were much older and others much more recent.
 To most Romans, the evidence for the veracity of the legend and its central characters seemed clear and concrete, an essential part of Rome's sacred topography.
 One could visit the Lupercal, where the twins were suckled by the she-wolf, or offer worship to the deified Romulus-Quirinus at the "shepherd's hut", or see it acted out on stage, or simply read the Fasti.

 The legend as a whole encapsulates Rome's ideas of itself, its origins and moral values.
 For modern scholarship, it remains one of the most complex and problematic of all foundation myths, particularly in the manner of Remus's death.
 Ancient historians had no doubt that Romulus gave his name to the city.
 Most modern historians believe his name a back-formation from the name Rome; the basis for Remus's name and role remain subjects of ancient and modern speculation.
 The myth was fully developed into something like an "official", chronological version in the Late Republican and early Imperial era; Roman historians dated the city's foundation to between 758 and 728 BC, and Plutarch reckoned the twins' birth year as 771 BC.
 A tradition that gave Romulus a distant ancestor in the semi-divine Trojan prince Aeneas was further embellished, and Romulus was made the direct ancestor of Rome's first Imperial dynasty.
 Possible historical bases for the broad mythological narrative remain unclear and disputed.
-The image of the she-wolf suckling the divinely fathered twins became an iconic representation of the city and its founding legend, making Romulus and Remus preeminent among the feral children of ancient mythography.
+The image of the she-wolf suckling the divinely fathered twins became an iconic representation of the city and its founding legend, making Romulus and Remus pre-eminent among the feral children of ancient mythography.

 Historicity

 Current scholarship offers little evidence to support any particular version of the Roman foundation myth, including a historical Romulus or Remus.
-Starting with Fabius Pictor, the written accounts must have reflected the commonly-held history of the city to some degree.
+Starting with Fabius Pictor, the written accounts must have reflected the commonly held history of the city to some degree.
 The archaeologist Andrea Carandini is one of very few modern scholars who accept Romulus and Remus as historical figures, and dates an ancient wall on the north slope of the Palatine Hill to the mid-8th century BC and names it the Murus Romuli.